 |1) Gain new skills and knowledge|

-- An Opening Session—provides a focus and challenge for the 3½ days of sessions and other events that follow.
+- Opening Session—this kickoff session provides focus and a challenge for the following 4 days of sessions and events that follow.

-- Daily featured sessions—addresses the Institute theme and key issues in early childhood education—presented by national leaders in the field.
+- Daily featured sessions—these can't miss sessions address the heart of the Institute and key issues in early childhood education—presented by national leaders in the field.

 - 1-hour sessions—that addresses current issues, present recent research reports, provides an overview of upcoming proposed legislation, and more!